-Louis is conscious of an inner turmoil now.
-Too risky, he thinks.
+It's too risky, Louis thinks.
 He glances at Star, then Kojak.
 They’re wound up, tense, alert.
 They’ve trained for this.
-Like him, they’re ready.
+They’re ready.
 Time has tested them.
 Patience has molded their cause.
 He can’t let them down now.
-It has gone too far and besides there’s criminal evidence in the restroom.
+It has gone too far.

 Thankfully, the Integration has its flaws, Louis knows.
 And with a little help from their new friend, John and Myra Kremel have been unmasked.
 Or is that de-cloaked?
 He would need to ask Star about that later.
 She is the team's hacker.
 For now, such details are unimportant.

 Certainly, this new friend of theirs has been spot on.
 The Kremels were right on time.
 And yet this new friend’s motives are not entirely clear.
 Then again, any chance to put a dent in the Party apparatchik was worth the risk.
 This operation is no exception.
 Louis just hopes that it isn’t a trap.

 The waiter returns unexpectedly.
 His timing is off and he’s drunk now.

 Louis meets his wavering gaze.
 "The sabodet is spicy and good.”

 “No, I’m fine,” Louis answers.
 “Nothing else for me.”

 The waiter leaves.

 Arrogance, Louis thinks.
 The waiter’s station in life is set by lines of code and he could care less.
 If he only knew the truth.
 If he knew who--or what--was behind the Integration.
 Then he might act accordingly.